abdul-1432/Portfolio_Certificate_Section/README.md

 1. **Upload Certificates**: In the repository, navigate to the `certificates` folder.
 You can upload your certificates, diplomas, or any relevant credentials in this folder.
 You can do this directly through the GitHub web interface or by using Git commands.

-2. **Edit the Markdown File**: Open the `certificates.md` file located in the root of the repository.
+2. **Edit the Markdown File**: Open the `certificates. md` file located in the root of the repository.
 This Markdown file will be used to display your certificates on your GitHub page.
 Edit the file to include details of your certificates, such as the name of the certificate, the issuing institution, the date of issuance, and a brief description.

    ```markdown
    ### Certificate Title